 Brian has served as counsel in acquisitions, business formations, the establishment of subsidiaries and holding companies and sales of assets and equitable interest.
 He also provides opinions on Delaware law relating to limited liability companies, business trusts and other Delaware entities involved in real estate acquisitions, structured finance deals, business mergers and other transactions.

 In addition to his transaction work, Brian has extensive experience with litigation in Delaware courts, particularly in the Court of Chancery.
 Brian has represented clients in breach of contract, breach of fiduciary duty and business divorce actions, as well as a wide array of other corporate and commercial litigation matters.
+He is certified as a court-appointed mediator by the Delaware Superior Court and has served as both counsel and as third-party neutral in a wide array of arbitration and mediation matters.

 Brian graduated from Harvard Law School in 2003.
 Prior to joining Berger Harris, he was a member of the Business Law and Venture Capital practice groups at the law firm of Connolly Bove Lodge & Hutz LLP, where he worked with clients ranging from multinational conglomerates to single-member startups.